 Without a signed release, you will have a difficult time selling your images as stock photography.
-Make it a habit to always have a model release signed whenever you photograph people, and you’ll never have to worry about it.
+Make it a habit to always have a model release signed whenever you photograph people.
+If you do it from the start, you’ll never have to worry about it later on.

 Historically, you could only be a commercial photographer if you used an expensive DSLR and a wide range of lenses.

-And while that’s still mostly true — most stock photography is taken with top-of-the-line gear — as technology continues to improve, many of the stock sites are now accepting photographs taken with mobile devices, too.
+And while that’s still mostly true that most photographers are using top-of-the-line gear, technology continues to improve.
+Many of the stock sites are now accepting photographs taken with mobile devices, too.

 Where to sell stock photography

-Each site is different in how they accept images to sell and what percentage they take per sale.
-So do your research and determine which is the best fit for you.
+Each site is different in how they accept images to sell and what percentage they give per sale.
+So make sure to do your research and determine what is your best option.